Semi-Arianism: At Seleucia, 359

-The court party arranged that two councils should be held, one at Rimini (Italy) and the other at Seleucia Isauria (modern Turkey).
-At Seleucia, in 359, the Semi–Arians were in a majority, being supported by such men as St. Cyril of Jerusalem, his friend Silvanus of Tarsus and even Hilary of Poitiers, but they were unable to obtain their ends.
-Basil, Silvanus and Eleusius, therefore, went as envoys to Constantinople, where a council was held in 360, which followed Rimini in condemning homoiousios together with homoousios and allowed homoios alone, without addition.
-This new phrase was the invention of Acacius of Cæsarea, who now deserted the more extreme Arians and became leader of the new "Homoean" party.
-He procured the exile of Macedonius, Eleusius, Basil, Eustathius, Silvanus, Cyril and others.
+The court party arranged for two councils to be held, one at Rimini (Italy) and the other at Seleucia Isauria (modern Turkey).
+At Seleucia in 359, the Semi-Arians were in the majority, supported by such men as St. Cyril of Jerusalem, his friend Silvanus of Tarsus, and Hilary of Poitiers, but they were unable to obtain their ends.
+Basil, Silvanus, and Eleusius therefore went as envoys to Constantinople, where a council was held in 360 that followed Rimini in condemning homoiousios together with homoousios and allowed homoios alone, without addition.
+This new phrase was the invention of Acacius of Cæsarea, who deserted the more extreme Arians and became leader of the new "Homoean" party.
+He procured the exile of Macedonius, Eleusius, Basil, Eustathius, Silvanus, Cyril, and others.

 Constantius II died in 361.
 Under Julian the exiles returned.
 Basil was probably dead.
-Macedonius organized a party which confessed the Son to be kata panta homoios, while it declared the Holy Ghost to be the minister and servant of the Father and a creature.
+Macedonius organized a party that confessed the Son to be kata panta homoios while declaring the Holy Ghost to be the minister and servant of the Father and a creature.
 Eleusius joined him, and so did Eustathius for a time.
 This remnant of the Semi-Arian party held synods at Zele and elsewhere.
-The accession of Jovian, who was orthodox, induced the versatile Acacius, with Meletius of Antioch and twenty-five bishops, to accept the Nicene formula, adding an explanation that the Nicene Fathers meant by homoousios merely homoios kat ousian – thus Acacius had taken up the original formula of the Semi-Arians.
-In 365 the Macedonians assembled at Lampsacus under the presidency of Eleusius and condemned the Councils of Ariminum and Antioch (in 360), asserting again the likeness in substance.
+The accession of Jovian, who was orthodox, induced the versatile Acacius, with Meletius of Antioch and twenty-five bishops, to accept the Nicene formula, adding an explanation that the Nicene Fathers meant by homoousios merely homoios kat ousian—thus Acacius had taken up the original formula of the Semi-Arians.
+In 365 the Macedonians assembled at Lampsacus under the presidency of Eleusius and condemned the Councils of Ariminum and Antioch (360), asserting again the likeness in substance.
 But the threats of the Arian emperor Valens caused Eleusius to sign an Arian creed at Nicomedia in 366.
-He returned to his diocese full of remorse, and begged for the election of another bishop, but his diocesans refused to let him resign.
+He returned to his diocese full of remorse and begged for the election of another bishop, but his diocesans refused to let him resign.

-The West was at peace under Valentinian I, so the Semi-Arians sent envoys to that emperor and to the pope to get help.
-Pope Liberius refused to see them until they presented him with a confession of faith which included the Nicene formula.
-He seems to have been unaware that the party now rejected the divinity of the Holy Ghost; but this was perhaps not true of the envoys Eustathius and Silvanus.
+The West was at peace under Valentinian I, so the Semi-Arians sent envoys to that emperor and to the pope to seek help.
+Pope Liberius refused to see them until they presented him with a confession of faith that included the Nicene formula.
+He seems to have been unaware that the party now rejected the divinity of the Holy Ghost; this, however, may not have been true of the envoys Eustathius and Silvanus.
 On the return of the legates, the documents they brought were received with great joy by a synod at Tyana, which embraced the Nicene faith.
 But another synod in Caria still refused the homoousion.